CLAIRE-Labo/python-ml-research-template/README.md

 > [!IMPORTANT]
 > **TEMPLATE TODO**:
 > Keep these scripts up to date and run your experiments using them.
+> Do provide the W&B runs and trained models or update this section.
-Delete this note when shipping.
+> Delete this note when shipping.

 We provide scripts to reproduce our work in the `reproducibility-scripts/` directory.
 It has a README at its root describing which scripts reproduce which experiments.

+We share our Weights and Biases runs in [this W&B project](https://wandb.ai/claire-labo/template-project-name).

+Moreover, we make our trained models available.
+You can follow the instructions in `outputs/README.md` to download and use them.

 ### Experiment with different configurations